 Perhaps, like in my case, it was sharing a passion together.

-Me and my M used to teach and perform the dance.
+Myself and M used to teach and perform the dance.
 Even though we cannot go on the stage today, we can still compete, when M’s health allows it, or at least dance for sport and mutual fun.

 But you may no longer be able to do together with the things you once did.
 There is more you can do.